Michael Cole (footballer, born 1937)

 Michael Edward Cole (born 9 June 1937) is an English former footballer who played as a full-back.

 Career

 Cole began his career at non-league club Harwich & Parkeston, before joining Norwich City in 1955.
 Cole remained with the club for three years, making three Football League appearances.
 In 1958, Cole joined Chelmsford City.
+After 33 appearances in all competitions for Chelmsford across two seasons, Cole signed for Biggleswade Town in 1960.
+In 1962, Cole joined Lowestoft Town.